crossplane/crossplane/design/one-pager-configuration-stacks.md

 2. All resources will be labelled with `name`, `namespace` and `uid` of the stack's CR instance.
 3. If there is a high level configuration in `spec` to be applied, it will be.
 The mapping of that configuration field to each resource is coded in the controller.

+The controller can scan the YAML files and create a map of resources, then go through each resource and change the cross-resource references if the referenced object does appear to be in the map of resources.
+This mechanism would require the types to be known and each kind to have a way to declare the `kind` and `apiVersion` of the resource that every reference field they expose can work with as well as which fields are actually references.

+In that setup, for each kind that the author adds, they have to add a function that will find the reference fields and change their values.

 ## Alternatives Considered